archethic-foundation/libjs/README.md

   #### originSign(privateKey)
   Sign the transaction with an origin device private key

-   - `privateKey` is hexadecimal encoding or ArrayBuffer representing the private key to generate the origin signature to able to perform the ProofOfWork and authorize the transaction
+   - `privateKey` is hexadecimal encoding or Uint8Array representing the private key to generate the origin signature to able to perform the ProofOfWork and authorize the transaction

   ```js
   const uniris = require('uniris')